gshipley/enterprise_training/AdminTraining.md

 * service

 OpenShift Enterprise makes heavy use of MongoDB for storing internal information about users, gears, and other necessary items.
 If you are not familiar with MongoDB, I suggest that you head over the official MongoDB site (http://www.mongodb.org) to read up on this great NoSQL database.
-For the purpose of this lab, you need to know that MongoDB is a document data storage system and uses javascript for the command syntax and stores all documents in a JSON format.
+For the purpose of this lab, you need to know that MongoDB is a document data storage system and uses JavaScript for the command syntax and stores all documents in a JSON format.

 ##**Install *mongod* server**